Best Summer Camp Essentials for Kids (What We Always Pack)

 What Else Goes in the Bag

 Sunscreen, reapplication size.
 Camp directors ask you to apply sunscreen before drop-off, but kids are outside for hours and SPF needs reapplying.
 A small spray sunscreen the counselor can use at midday makes a real difference.
-I look for broad-spectrum SPF 50, and spray format is easiest for counselors applying to groups.
+Look for broad-spectrum SPF 50, and spray format is easiest for counselors applying to groups.

 Labeled snack container.
 Even if camp provides lunch, an afternoon snack that is clearly theirs prevents the social complexity of sharing or trading that inevitably leads to a child with a nut allergy eating something they should not.
 A reusable container with their name prevents confusion.